mholling/las2poly/README.md

 delineates land and water areas from a classified lidar point cloud.
 Airborne lidar data exhibits voids in areas where surface water is present.
 These voids are detected by triangulating the lidar point cloud; groups of large triangles are likely to indicate the presence of water.
-Slope analysis of each group is performed to reject non&#45;horizontal voids, which can occur in steep terrain.
+Slope analysis of each group is performed to reject non-horizontal voids, which can occur in steep terrain.
 Land polygons are formed from the outline of the remaining triangles.

 Input to the program is a list of lidar tiles in LAS format.
 The tiles should share a common projected SRS, typically a UTM projection.

 The lidar tiles should be classified to indicate ground points.
-Non&#45;ground points are used in the triangulation, but not for analysis of flatness.
+Non-ground points are used in the triangulation, but not for analysis of flatness.
-Spurious points, including low&#45; and high&#45;noise points (classes 7 and 18)
-and specular water reflections
+Spurious points, including low- and high-noise points (classes 7 and 18) and specular water reflections
 (class 9)